 Exciting news.
-Three Legs of the Caliphate—book 2 of the Robert Curry series—is a couple of weeks away from release.
-Here’s the cover text.
+Three Legs of the Caliphate, book 2 of the Robert Curry series, is out.

 Robert Curry’s new war is raging in the world right now, and this story should chill every one of us to the bone.
 Is it fact or fiction?

 Cyber control of the world’s economy